noahehall/theBookOfNoah/linux/docker/docker_new.md

       - the task of changing from executing one process to executing another
         - is expensive and may cause a noticeable impact on the performance of your system
         - try to limit context switching for critical process
-        - i.e. limit distinct critical processes from executinng on the same CPU set
+        - i.e. limit distinct critical processes from executinng on the same CPU setbr

 ```sh
   # limmit memory to 256 megabytes